mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 culture.
 The science and engineering of robotics is a female role and males consider robots to be unworthy of conducting male tasks.
-The only exceptions to this divide are medical robots who are considered non- combatants on the battlefield and worker robots who conduct tasks relegated to the lowest rungs of society, such as manual labour.
+The only exceptions to this divide are medical robots who are considered non-combatants on the battlefield and worker robots who conduct tasks relegated to the lowest rungs of society, such as manual labour.